 How to Check UK Ban Status (SAR Process)

-To check if you have a UK visa ban, deception finding, or other immigration record, submit a Subject Access Request (SAR) to UKVI under the Data Protection Act 2018 / UK GDPR.
-The SAR is free and UKVI must respond within 1 month (extendable to 3 months for complex requests).
-The SAR will disclose the immigration record held about you including: previous refusals; deception findings under paragraph 9.8.1; re-entry ban status and duration; deportation orders; any conditional/cautioned departures; biometric records; and decision letters.
-SARs are made through the UKVI data protection team; identity verification is required.
-The SAR is the canonical way to confirm ban status before submitting any new UK visa application — particularly important if uncertain about historical decisions or where documents have been lost.
+To check whether you have a UK visa ban or deception finding, submit a Subject Access Request (SAR) to UKVI under the Data Protection Act 2018 / UK GDPR.
+It is free and UKVI must respond within 1 month (up to 3 for complex requests).
+It discloses your immigration record — previous refusals, deception findings under SUI 9.1, re-entry ban status and duration, deportation orders, biometrics, and decision letters.
+Identity verification is required.
+The SAR is the reliable way to confirm ban status before any new UK application.

 What a SAR Discloses About UK Ban Status